MS Athina B

-The Athina B was a merchant ship.
-On 21 January 1980 she suffered engine failure in bad weather and beached at the English seaside resort of Brighton, to the east of the town's Palace Pier.
-The ship was a temporary tourist attraction, with the Volk's Electric Railway opening out of season to serve the large number of sightseers.
-The anchor of the ship is on display on Brighton seafront.
+The Athina B was a Greek merchant ship.
+On 21 January 1980, while sailing from Portugal, she suffered engine failure in bad weather and beached at the seaside resort of Brighton, England, to the east of the Palace Pier.

+The ship became a temporary tourist attraction, with the Volk's Electric Railway opening out of season to serve the large number of sightseers.
+The anchor is on display on Brighton seafront.
 A restaurant in Brighton bears the name of the ship and a painting of Athena B by Dennis Roxby Bott is in Brighton Museum.

 Career

-Built as the Kojima Maru at Hiroshima in 1968, she initially sailed under the Japanese flag.
+Built as the Kojima Maru at Hiroshima in 1968, the Athina B initially sailed under the Japanese flag.
 She was renamed Hung Wei in 1973 and Nina Pa in 1976, before being sold and renamed the Athina B in 1979, sailing under the Greek flag.

 Final voyage

 The Athina B left the Azores on 11 December 1979 laden with 3,000 tonnes of pumice.
 Her destination was the port at Shoreham-by-Sea, West Sussex.
 During the voyage, she had problems with her generator, gyro compass and radar, and put in at La Rochelle in France for repairs.
 On arrival at Shoreham on 20 January, force seven or eight winds meant she was unable to enter harbour.
 Her engines failed, and a Mayday call was issued.
 The Shoreham lifeboat Dorothy and Philip Constance took off half the crew and the captain's family, with the rest being rescued on the morning of 21 January.
 Four missions were needed to rescue all those on board.
 The ship drifted eastwards and eventually ran aground to the east of the Palace Pier.
 The ship broke her back and was declared a write-off.